Tools

 Standalone agent · a lightweight alternative to Solar

 Core skill: grant deadline and renewal tracking.
-A focused deadline tracker for organizations with a lean grant portfolio that do not yet need the full Solar pipeline — the sundial is the original deadline device, descended directly from the sun.
+A focused deadline tracker for organizations with a lean grant portfolio that do not yet need the full Solar pipeline.
+The sundial is the original deadline device, descended directly from the sun.
 Monitors award timelines and reporting deadlines, drafts deadline alerts, and surfaces renewal windows before they close.
-Sundial and Solar are not meant to run side by side — Sundial is the entry point; Solar is the destination once the portfolio grows past what a deadline list can hold.
+Sundial and Solar are not meant to run side by side.
+Sundial is the entry point; Solar is the destination once the portfolio grows past what a deadline list can hold.
 Built because every missed deadline in this function is a silent trust loss with a specific funder, and the pattern of those losses is what predicts renewal risk years before it shows up on the revenue report.